“How do you just KNOW what to post?”

 Do you want leads?

 Do you want to attract your perfect client?

 Take a look at the goals you want to reach in your business for a few seconds.
 Then think about what you will need to cover in order to achieve those goals.

-For example: I’m a Business & Success Coach for the busy mompreneur.
+For example: I’m a Business Strategist for the busy mompreneur.
 The moms I help don’t have an unlimited amount of time in their day.
 They are working in pockets of time around the kiddos schedules.
 When I am sharing how to successfully scale their business I’m talking in terms of short but beneficial bursts of productivity.
 So i’m teaching things like:

 - Time Management